kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - Swap to MC and use Workbench to fully upgrade Sanasiki's Blade
 - *Equip MC: Sanasiki's Blade Mainhand, Lightsaber Offhand, Adrenaline Amplifier, Breath Mask, Strength Gauntlets*
 - Talk to Master Zhar with MC
-- **Hard Save in Slot 2**
+- **Hard Save in Slot 5**
-- *Stims: Strength on MC*
 - Activate Solo Mode and Disable V-Sync
+- *Stims/Force: Master Speed, Adrenal Strength on MC*
 - Swap to Canderous and perform [Enclave DLZ](<../Major Glitches/Displaced Load Zone#enclave-DLZ>)
   - Set up Canderous so he's close to the [DLZ](<../Major Glitches/Displaced Load Zone#enclave-DLZ>) point and you're fairly confident he will trigger the [DLZ](<../Major Glitches/Displaced Load Zone#enclave-DLZ>)
-  - Swap to MC and *Force: Cast Master Speed*, then swap back to Canderous and finish the [DLZ](<../Major Glitches/Displaced Load Zone#enclave-DLZ>)
+  - If Master Speed wears off, recast it before finishing the DLZ
-  - This will Duration Glitch Master Speed so that it lasts the entirety of Dantooine
+  - We want to duration glitch both Master Speed and Adrenal Strength for the rest of Dantooine

 ### Redeeming Juhani
 - Re-enable V-Sync